, , ,

 The Psalmist, David, declares:

 In the beginning, God created humankind in His image, instilling in us the authority to rule and govern this earth.
-As sin entered into the world, it became clear that His perfect plan for us involved redemption.
+As sin entered the world, it became clear that His perfect plan for us involved redemption.

-Yet … despite our sinful nature, God saw the worth in His creation, and He valued us so much that He saw it fit to sacrifice His life to restore us back to Himself.
+Yet … despite our sinful nature, God saw the worth in His creation, and He valued us so much that He saw it fit to sacrifice His life to restore us to Himself.

 The book of Romans tells us: